Closed-Loop Koopman Operator Approximation: Experimental example

 The dataset presented here consists of \num{30} training episodes and \num{20} test episodes.
 Each episode is \SI{20}{\second}, or \num{10000} samples, long.
 The motor angle, pendulum angle, motor voltage, reference motor angle, reference pendulum angle, and feedforward voltage are recorded at every timestep.
 The controller's state is computed at each timestep using the recorded tracking error.
 The first \SI{1}{\second} of each dataset is discarded to remove the transients associated with manually raising the pendulum to the upright position.

-The Koopman lifting functions chosen for the rotary inverted pendulum are second order monomials followed by \num{10} time delays.
+The Koopman lifting functions chosen for the rotary inverted pendulum are second-order monomials followed by \num{10} time delays.
 As required by the proposed method, the inputs and controller states are not lifted.
 Further performance improvement can be achieved by including more time delays, with diminishing returns after~\num{20}.

+As a point of comparison with classical system identification, a multiple-input multiple-output (MIMO) ARX model with 10 output lags and 10 input lags is fit to the closed-loop system using SIPPY~\cite{sippy}.
+However, a difficulty with the indirect approach to closed-loop system identification in the MIMO case is that it requires computing the pseudoinverse of a nonsquare transfer matrix to recover the plant's transfer matrix.
+Attempting this symbolically leads to a transfer matrix of an intractable order.
+Since the closed-loop system is strictly proper, computing the pseudoinverse in state-space is also nontrivial.
+To circumvent this, the $2 \times 1$ block of the closed-loop transfer matrix corresponding to the feedforward input is used to recover the plant's transfer matrix.
+This approach only requires inverting a single-input single-output (SISO) transfer function.

 The software required to fully reproduce the results of this paper, including the \textit{QUBE-Servo} dataset, is available at \url{https://github.com/decargroup/closed_loop_koopman}.
 This code extends \texttt{pykoop}~\cite{pykoop}, the authors' open source Koopman operator approximation library for Python.
 The software used to gather the \textit{QUBE-Servo} dataset, implemented in C, is available at \url{https://github.com/decargroup/quanser_qube}.